A Stable Marriage Requires Communication: Warm Up: Lower Bounds for Exact Stability

-In this section, we give direct proofs of Corollaries~\ref{cor:sm} and~\ref{cor:sm-verify}, of a somewhat different flavor than the proofs given in Section~\ref{sec:general-proofs}.
-We prove these corollaries by embedding suitably large instances of $\DISJ$ into the problems of finding a stable marriage or verifying the stability of some marriage.
-Thus, by Theorem \ref{thm:disj} we obtain the desired lower bounds on communication complexities.
+In this section, we give direct proofs of our lower bounds for the communication complexity of finding or verifying an exactly stable marriage.
+We prove these lower bounds by embedding suitably large instances of $\DISJ$ into the problems of finding a stable marriage or verifying the stability of some marriage.
+Thus, by Theorem \ref{thm:disj} we obtain the desired lower bounds on the corresponding communication complexities.
 We note that the construction given in this section does not assume the input to $\DISJ$ to be uniquely intersecting.

 \begin{Definition} Let $n\in\mathbb{N}$.
-We denote the set of pairs of distinct elements of $\{1,\ldots,n\}$ by $\distinctpairs{[n]}\eqdef\bigl\{(i,j) \in \{1,\ldots,n\}^2 \mid i \ne j\bigr\}$.
+We denote the set of pairs of distinct elements of $\{1,\ldots,n\}$ by $\distinctpairs{[n]}=\set{(i,j) \in \{1,\ldots,n\}^2 \mid i \ne j}$.
 We note that $\bigl|\distinctpairs{[n]}\bigr|=n\cdot(n-1)$. \end{Definition}